tatsumoto-ren/tatsumoto-ren.github.io/blog/did-you-track-your-daily-immersion-hours.md

 weren't actually that good.
 They were so focused on optimizing their immersion that they didn't immerse.

-If you discover a way to measure your progress that isn't complicated and doesn't require manual work, then you could benefit from it because what might be happening is that you are spending less time immersing than you think you are.
+If you discover a way to [measure your progress](https://search.f-droid.org/?q=time+tracker&lang=en) that isn't complicated and doesn't require manual work, then you could benefit from it.
+What might be happening is that you're spending less time immersing than you think.
-The only way to find out that you immerse less than you think is by measuring it.
+The only way to find out is by measuring it.
 So maybe it is worth spending like a week tracking your progress to test yourself.

-For example, if you log anime you watch on `Myanimelist`, it will provide you with some statistics, including hours spent watching.
+For example, if you log anime you watch on `MyAnimeList`, it will provide you with some statistics, including hours spent watching.
 Things like the number of episodes watched or the number of pages read